elainergu/hawaii-restaurant-analysis/README.md

 The final model builds on the baseline with the following features:

 `price`
 This feature represents a restaurant's price level, **ordinally encoded** from `$`-`$$$$` to 1-4.
 As shown in the bivariate box plot, higher price levels generally correspond with higher average ratings.
-Intuitively, price can reflect differences in restaurant positioning, service quality, and customer expecations, all of which may relate to how customers evaluate the restaurant.
+Intuitively, price can reflect differences in restaurant positioning, service quality, and customer expectations, all of which may relate to how customers evaluate the restaurant.

 `num_of_reviews`
 This feature represents how many reviews a restaurant has received.
 A larger review count can indicate greater popularity or visibility and may produce a more stable and reliable average rating because it is based on more customer experiences.
-It can also mke a restaurant appear more established or trustworthy to potential customers, influencing their expectations and perceptions.
+It can also make a restaurant appear more established or trustworthy to potential customers, influencing their expectations and perceptions.

 `has_hawaiian_word`
 This feature indicates whether the restaurant name contains a Hawaiian word.
 Since the analysis focuses on naming patterns in Hawaii, this variable captures a locally relevant aspect of restaurant identity that may be associated with how the restaurant is positioned and perceived by customers.

 `has_cuisine_word`
 This feature indicates whether a restaurant name contains a cuisine-related word, such as "Thai" or "Hawaiian", both of which appear among the top 20 most common words in the univariate analysis.
-Cuisine can shape expectations around food, pricing, and a more stylized or personal dining environment, which may influence how customers evalute and rate a restaurant.
+Cuisine can shape expectations around food, pricing, and a more stylized or personal dining environment, which may influence how customers evaluate and rate a restaurant.

 `is_fast_food` and `is_fine_dining`
 These two features were derived from the `category` column in the original dataset using **one-hot encoding** to indicate whether a business is classified as a "Fast Food Restaurant" or "Fine Dining Restaurant".
 This helps distinguish restaurants with different dining styles, service expectations, and price ranges, which may shape customer experiences and therefore ratings.